 Have you ever wondered why A la Ronde has sixteen sides?

 Have you ever wondered why A la Ronde has sixteen sides?
 Do you know what a sixteen sided shape is called?
+Come and find out more about this amazing property and the reasons why it is built the way it is.

 In a world without electric lighting, the Parminter cousins relied on natural light to go about their daily routine.
 As the sun moved around the house, so they did they.